itechf-s/fincz-blog/content/en/posts/interview-discussion-questions-and-answers.md

 My self [Your Name] working as a Senior Consultant.
 I have more than 12 years of experience in software development using Java, and SpringBoot, in the AWS cloud environment.

-I am very comfortable in the Linux environment, Database, and Frontend Technologies.
+I am very comfortable in the Linux environment, DBMS, and Frontend Technologies.

 In my previous project, I worked for [HF] in Migration and APEX Project.
 I was working to integrate an on-premises app into Vitech Velocity.